noble3212/LLM/README.md

 ## Features

-- Engaging and context-aware conversations.
+- Engaging and context-aware conversations. (in 10 years)
-- Ability to handle multiple user inputs and maintain conversation history.
+- Ability to handle multiple user inputs and maintain conversation history. (it's reaction to anything hard was Meow.)
-- Customizable settings for model parameters and behavior.
+- Customizable settings for model parameters and behavior. (this is good guh)

 ## Contributing